-Fig. 16.-When pigs are dried off with a burlap bag and placed in a box immediately after they are farrowed they may be spared from chilling.
+Fig. 8.-When pigs are placed in a box immediately after they are farrowed they may be spared from chilling.
 Whenever necessary a burlap bag may be placed over the box and a jug of luke warm water may also be placed in the box.
-Allow some ventilation.

 Farrowing.
 The sow should not be disturbed during farrowing.
 If she needs help, obviously that should be supplied with the least disturbance.
-In cold weather it is well to have a box about 2 feet square, with tight walls, or the lower half of a barrel, in the bottom of which have been placed some warm bricks.
-A jug of warm water can also be used.
+In cold weather it is well to have a box with tight walls about 2 feet square, or the bottom of a barrel, in the bottom of which have been placed some warm bricks.
+A jug of warm water may also be used.
 The bricks are covered with dry, clean straw.
 As the pigs are farrowed, they should be dried with a burlap bag, and the mucus removed from their mouths.
-They are then placed in the barrel or box (Fig. 16).
+They are then placed in the barrel or box (Fig. 8).
 The top may be partly covered with a burlap bag.
 The barrel should not be covered so as to shut out all ventilation.
-The pigs may be kept in the barrel and
+The pigs may be kept in the barrel and allowed to nurse every two or three hours until they can get along with the sow.
+The afterbirth should be removed from the pen as soon as it is expelled.

-Fig. 17.-It requires, under normal conditions, the profit from four pigs to pay for the cost of keeping the sow.
+Fig. 9.-It requires, under normal conditions, the profit from four pigs to pay for the cost of the sow.
 The small litter in this figure just pays the cost of production.
 The fifth pig is the first pig that returns a net profit.
 Save six pigs and you have doubled the profit.
 What will ten pigs do?
 The number of pigs saved per litter has an important bearing upon the profit made on the litter.